 Effective January 1, 2006, the Company adopted Statement of Financial Accounting Standards No. 123(R), "Share-Based Payment," ("Statement 123(R)") for employee options using the modified prospective transition method.
 Statement 123(R) revised Statement 123 "Accounting for Stock-based Compensation" to eliminate the option to use the intrinsic value method and required the Company to expense the fair value of all employee options over the vesting period.
-Under the modified prospective transition method, the Company recognized compensation cost for the three month periods ending March 31, 2007 and 2006 based on the grant date fair value estimated in accordance with Statement 123(R).
-This includes a) period compensation cost related to share-based payments granted prior to, but not yet vested, as of January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of Statement 123; and b) period compensation cost related to share-based payments granted on or after January 1, 2006.
-In accordance with the modified prospective method, the Company has not restated prior period results.
+Under the modified prospective transition method, the Company recognized compensation cost for the three and nine month periods ending September 30, 2007 and 2006 based on the grant date fair value estimated in accordance with Statement 123(R).
+This includes (a) period compensation cost related to share-based payments granted prior to, but not yet vested, as of January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of Statement 123; and (b) period compensation cost related to share-based payments granted in accordance with the modified prospective method, the Company has not restated prior period results.